I could list all the habits of successful people and all the things you should stop doing but it wouldn’t matter.

 Categories could include groceries, personal care, entertainment, education, utilities, transportation, medical, insurance, savings, and more.
 Know the dose for each category and spend appropriately.

 When you know where your money goes, you stop shopping randomly when you’re bored.
 And if you spend extra on a certain category, try to adjust it from another one.

 The Dose Of Relaxation ?

 The purpose of relaxation is to recover from work and enjoy the things you love doing.

 It’s during the recovery time when growth happens.
 As a bonus, you boost your creativity and expand your horizons.
 But if you overdose on relaxation, it can lead to addiction and unhealthy consequences.

 I assign time for rest and recovery and it works wonders for me.
-But when I extend the dose, my focus and productivity drop during the work time.
-The “hangover effect” of overdosing affect my work so I take conscious breaks and recovery sessions.
+But when I extend the dose, my focus, and productivity drop during work time.
+The “hangover effect” of overdosing affects my work so I take conscious breaks and recovery sessions.
 And I kill the unhealthy addiction as soon as I see it coming.